 Classes are held September through April/May on Thursdays at 7:00 pm.
 Additional Breaking Open the Word sessions will be held on some Sundays during the 11:00 am Mass.
 Contact Father Lawrence Adamczyk or Paula Bowers at the Parish office 301-739-0390 for more information.

 The classes for instruction about the Catholic faith for children from the ages of Preschool to 8th grade are known as CCD.

 This instruction is held from September until May.
 To enable all to attend Mass, CCD starts immediately after the 9:30 am Sunday Mass from 10:45 am and finishes at 12:15 pm.
-CCD is held in St Mary School Parents who are members of St. Mary may register new students by contacting: Jan McCarter, 301-739-0390 ext.
+All CCD sessions are held in St. Mary School.
+Parents who are members of St. Mary may register new students by contacting Jan McCarter at 301-739-0390, ext.
 129.

 Prior to receiving any sacrament in the Catholic faith there are classes to prepare the recipients, or their parents.
 Classes are held each month for parents baptizing their first child in the Catholic Church.
-Class is held on Sunday, Feb 15th, 2015, and March 15th, 2015 from 12:30 to 1:30 pm.
-The class is held in the Conference Room of the Parish Center (2nd floor) (There are no Baptisms celebrated during Lent).
+Baptism Class is scheduled the first Sunday of each month in the Conference Room of the Parish Center from 12:30 to 1:30pm

 Contact Paula Bowers at the Parish office to register: 301-739-0390